ffxstyleguide/styleguide-afr/readme/index.md

 ### Homepage

-The homepage is generated from the `index.html` file at root level, and its sections can be found in the `_frontpage` folder.
+The homepage is generated from the `index.html` file at root level, and its sections can be found in the `_section_frontpage` folder.
 Whatever you add to this folder will not be linked to in the main navigation so there is no need to set `menu-item` for these sections.
 You will however need to set a `title`.

 ### Adding images in content area
 {: .styleguide-heading}